naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What do you call a pile of cats?
-A meowtain.
+What do you call a periodic table with gold missing?
+"Au revoir."
 ```

 ![lmao gif](docs/assets/images/lmao.gif)